OSVVM/OSVVM-Scripts/doc/UserGuide.rst

    Note the square brackets are required and tell Tcl to call the function to create the arguments for :ref:`RUFF/osvvm/simulate` or :ref:`RUFF/osvvm/RunTest`.

-Saving Waveforms With GHDL and NVC
+Saving Waveforms with GHDL and NVC
 ==================================

 The open source simulators GHDL and NVC run in a batch mode, but can save waveforms to see with a separate waveform